Scolotosuchus: Description

 Scolotosuchus is known for the peculiar morphology of its vertebrae which is highly variable along the spinal column.
 The neck and early thoracic vertebrae are characterized by their short and low spinous processes, with the neural spine being of approximately equal height and length.
 Another feature present in both the later neck vertebrae as well as the early thoracic vertebrae are the well developed rugosities on the ends of their spinous processes.
 These are considered to be hypertrophied apophyseal ossifications by Sennikov, rather than the result of osteoderms fusing with the vertebrae.
 Sennikov also notes that the frequent discovery of isolated neural arches may indicate that the suture between the neural arch and the centra of the vertebrae are only weakly fused or not fused at all even in adult individuals.
-This would cause the vertebrae to effectively fall apart once the muscles begin to rot and the body decomposes or gets burried.
+This would cause the vertebrae to effectively fall apart once the muscles begin to rot and the body decomposes or gets buried.
 The anterior articular processes (prezygapophysis) are notably wider than the posterior articular processes (postzygapophysis) in the neck and first thoracic vertebrae, but more similar size in the following trunk vertebrae.
 The later neck vertebrae, around the 7th or 8th, have high and narrow neural canals formed by the fact that the neural arches are composed of long legs and relatively short spinous processes.
 Both the hyposphene and the hypantrum, located at the back and front of each vertebra respectively, are well developed and the hypantrum in particular is accompanied by accessory laminae and depressions in the bone.
-The middle vertebrae of the neck show a neural spine thats bifurcated, giving it a Y-shape.
+The middle vertebrae of the neck show a neural spine that is bifurcated, giving it a Y-shape.
 This well defined bifurcation is another trait that is unique to Scolotosuchus among rauisuchids, as any other members of this family with bifurcated neural spines have this feature only weakly developed.
 This applies to both Batrachotomus and Stagonosuchus (which are considered rauisuchids by Sennikov), in which the bifurcation is additionally restricted to only the front of the neural spine.
 Sennikov also mentions Mandasuchus as the only rauisuchid with a fully bifurcated neural spine besides Scolotosuchus, however other authors such as Sterling J. Nesbitt do not regard these taxa to be rauisuchids at all.